-Specific fire safety regulations apply for premises where the main use of the building or part of the building is an educational premises.
+Specific fire safety regulations apply to premises where the main use of the building or part of the building is educational.

 These include schools, colleges, universities, Sunday schools, academies, crèches, adult education centres, after-school clubs, outdoor education centres and music schools.

 than one responsible person in any type of premises (e.g. a multi-occupied complex), all must take all reasonable steps to co-operate and co-ordinate with each other.

 Your fire risk assessment will help you identify risks that can be removed or reduced and decide the nature and extent of the general fire precautions you need to take.

 If you are the responsible person you must carry out a fire risk assessment which must focus on the safety in case of fire of all ‘relevant persons’.
 It should pay particular attention to those at special risk, such as disabled people, those who you know have special needs, and children, and must include consideration of any dangerous substance liable to be on the premises.
 Your fire risk assessment will help you identify risks that can be removed or reduced and decide the nature and extent of the general fire precautions you need to take.
 If your organisation employs five or more people, your premises are licensed or an alterations notice is in force, you must record the significant findings of the assessment.
 It is good practice to record your significant findings in any case.
 There is a long list of duties that need to be taken into consideration so we won’t go into that here – contact us for more information.